ItsNiklas/domjudge-docker/domjudge-packaging/docker/README.md

 The images in this repository are already customized to a certain extent.
 Most importantly, they install custom language runtimes for the judgehost in `install_languages.sh`.

+REMOTE_USER authentication is enabled using the scripts in `patches.d`.

 ### Domjudge

 The image initializes itself with the `start.sh` script.